-Manuel Adrogué (born on March, 1968) lives in Buenos Aires, Argentina, and has been training Taekwon-Do since 1983, holding the rank of 7th Degree Black Belt.
+Manuel Adrogué (born on March, 1968) lives in Buenos Aires, Argentina, and has been training Taekwon-Do since 1983.

 He is a corporate lawyer and family man, father of four children.
 His main teacher was GM Pedro Florindo (1949-2018).
 Since 2008 Adrogué has been under the guidance of GM Kim Han Chang, the father of Argentine Taekwon-Do, who played a significant role in Adrogué being adopted as disciple to GM Park.

 During his late teens Adrogué worked at martial arts magazine in Argentina, “Yudo Karate”, where he got to meet famous international masters who visited the country, including General Choi Hong Hi.
 That lead him to martial arts cross-training under renowned experts.
 A high point in his life were several tours to the United States in the early ‘90s in which Mr. Florindo and a group of around 20 black belts trained under the most famous martial arts teachers residing in California and New York.
 Although competition was never the main training focus, for some time Adrogué used to attend to tournaments with frequent championships at sparring, patterns and breaking.
 See for example the 2001 piece by Tae Kwon Do Times Magazine.

 Adrogué has been blessed with the opportunity of taking classes or seminars under some of the 20th century Korean martial arts legends such as:

 - Choi, Hong Hi (Chang Hon ryu / ITF Taekwon-Do 9° Dan, Founder)

 - Ji, Han Jae (Sin Mu Kwan Hapkido 10° Dan, Founder)